BACK

 Flip Or Buy And Hold Your Properties

-Trying to decide between buying and holding or flipping property can be difficult.
+Trying to decide between buying and holding or flipping investment property can be difficult.

 There are multiple factors to consider to figure out what is best for your situation.

-One isn’t necessarily better than the other; they both have pros and cons.
+One isn’t necessarily better than the other; they both have pros and cons in different real estate markets.

-In this article, we’re going to look at what might make each a better decision for your purposes.
+In this article, we’re going to look at what might make each a better decision for your real estate investing purposes.

-Unlike flipping property, this is a long-term investment.
+Unlike flipping property and other short-term real estate investments, this is a long-term investment.
 Most investors engaging in this strategy enjoy a reliable monthly cash flow from rental income.
-Properties range from single-family homes to apartment complexes to condominiums and more.
+Properties range from single-family homes to apartment complexes to condominiums and other rental properties.

 Buy and hold cash flow, at the very least, should cover the cost of owning and maintaining the property, and the monthly mortgage payment.
-And it’s important for monthly rent income to exceed the expenses for the property if an investor wants positive cash flow.
+And it’s important for monthly rent income to exceed the expenses for the property if an investor wants positive cash flow out of their real estate portfolio.

 So, most investors make short-term money by renting out property they’re holding onto.
-Then, they make long-term money by selling the property after the value appreciates over time.
+Then, they make long-term money by selling the property after the property value/market value appreciates over time.

-Buying and holding property has some distinct advantages over flipping property.
+Buying and holding rental properties has some distinct advantages over flipping property.
 Let’s look at the main ones below:

 Appreciation

-Real estate almost always appreciates in the long run.
+Real estate almost always appreciates over an extended period.
 It’s the driving force behind most investors buy and hold strategies.
-The longer someone owns property, the more it’s worth.
+The longer someone owns investment properties, the more they will be worth.

 Financing